Bike boxes: how to choose the best bike box

-An increasing number of bicycle shops offer a hire service for bike boxes.
+An increasing number of bike shops offer a hire service for bike boxes.
 If you are only planning on a single trip with your bike it may be more cost-effective to simply hire the box rather than purchase it outright.

 How to choose the right bike box

-1. Make sure your bike will fit in the bike box
+1. Make sure your bikes will fit

 2. Know how much your bike weighs

 If the reason for obtaining a bike box is lots of flying, then the combined weight of the bike and box is an important consideration.
 All airlines have weight limits when checking in a bike which is usually 23kg (50lbs) for economy class, although some do allow up to 32kg (70lbs).
 It is important that the luggage you are checking in remains under this weight otherwise excess luggage fees will be charged, and these get very expensive very quickly.

 For example, our gravel bikes weigh around 12kg each.
 If we were to buy a case that weighed over 11kg we would be over the 23kg limit most airlines set for luggage.

 3. How often will you be using your bike box?